• Skip to secondary menu

 After then this uniquely British tradition developed, mainly in England and Wales, as residents continued to organise them on all major national days of celebration – see below.

-This history is what the group Streets Alive learned over the years and from our project in 2013.
-Contact us with any more materials.
+This history is what the group Streets Alive (2002 to 2016), now closed, learned over the years and from our project in 2013.

 Today – Street parties are now being held at any time for all ages and for the neighbourly fun of it, and to build community spirit at the street level.
 They are a more relaxed BBQ and bring food-to-share arrangement, and the kids can play freely.
 Bristol is the UK’s street party capital with over 100 held each year.